 Exact dates for the market’s 2023 season are to be confirmed.

-Farmers Market at the Queen Elizabeth Plaza
+Downtown Farmers Market at the Vancouver Art Gallery

-Formerly known as the Yaletown Farmers Market, the Downtown Farmers Market runs in the late afternoon from June until the beginning of October in the plaza outside the Queen Elizabeth Theatre at 649 Cambie Street near the corner of Georgia and Hamilton.
+Formerly known as the Yaletown Farmers Market, the Downtown Farmers Market used to run in the late afternoon from June until the beginning of October in the plaza outside the Queen Elizabeth Theatre.

 About the Downtown Market